Hereditary haemochromatosis: End-organ damage

 Iron is stored in the liver, pancreas and heart.

 Long-term effects of haemochromatosis on these organs can be serious, even fatal when untreated.

 Since the liver is a primary storage area for iron and naturally accumulates excess iron over time, it is likely to be damaged by iron overload.

 Toxins may accumulate in the blood and eventually affect mental functioning due to increased risk of hepatic encephalopathy.

 Together, they can increase the risk of liver cancer to one in three persons.

 If excess iron in the heart interferes with its ability to circulate enough blood, a number of problems can occur, including (potentially fatal) congestive heart failure.
 The condition may be reversible when haemochromatosis is treated and excess iron stores are reduced.
 Arrhythmia or abnormal heart rhythm can cause heart palpitations, chest pain, and light-headedness, and is occasionally life-threatening.
 This condition can often be reversed with treatment.

 The pancreas, which also stores iron, is very important in the body's mechanisms for sugar metabolism.
 Diabetes affects the way the body uses blood sugar (glucose), and diabetes is, in turn, the leading cause of new blindness in adults and may be involved in kidney failure.

 Haemochromatosis may lead to cirrhosis and its complications, including bleeding from dilated veins in the esophagus (esophageal varices) and stomach (gastric varices) and severe fluid retention in the abdomen (ascites).

 Severity of periodontal disease is associated with high transferrin saturation in haemochromatosis patients.

 Genetics

 The regulation of dietary iron absorption is complex and understanding is incomplete.
-One of the better-characterized genes responsible for hereditary haemochromatosis is HFE on chromosome 6, which codes for hepcidin, a protein that participates in the regulation of iron absorption.
+One of the better-characterized genes responsible for hereditary haemochromatosis is HFE on chromosome 6, which codes for a transmembrane protein involved in the induction of hepcidin expression upon high iron load.
 The HFE gene has three often observed genetic variants: